-There is a long history of successful experimentation in urban security with robust evaluation to support their effectiveness and impact, but those lessons are either not mainstreamed and realised in routine organisational practices, or not appropriately transferred to other places and populations.
-Demonstration projects may provide interesting insights and learning but will result in little change if they are not embedded within infrastructures that align with cultural values, underpinned by sustainable funding and supported by long-term organisational commitments.
+There is a long history of successful experimentation in urban security with robust evaluation to support their effectiveness and impact, but the lessons from which are not mainstreamed and realised in routine organisational practices or not appropriately transferred to other places and populations.
+Demonstration projects may providing interesting insights and learning but will result in little change if they are not embedded within infrastructures that align with cultural values, underpinned by sustainable funding and supported by long-term organisational commitments.